deboravcaetano/LI2/README.md

 ## Made by

--Débora Luana Pinto Caetano    (a112332)
+- Débora Luana Pinto Caetano    (a112332)
--Marcos Bernardo da Silva Lobo (a110959)
+- Marcos Bernardo da Silva Lobo (a110959)
--Maria Inês da Cruz Machado    (a111464)
+- Maria Inês da Cruz Machado    (a111464)